witusj/experiments-notes/README.md

 ## Repository Structure

-- `/docs/` - Documentation files that power the GitHub Pages site
+- `/docs/` - Source files that power the GitHub Pages site
-- `/experiments/` - Individual experiment folders with code and results
+- Various experiment notebooks in Quarto and Jupyter formats
-- `/notes/` - Markdown files with research notes and observations
-- `/assets/` - Images, data files, and other resources used in experiments and documentation
+- function.py contains all helper functions used in the experiments
+- `README.md` - This file
-- `/scripts/` - Utility scripts for data processing and analysis
+- `LICENSE` - The license for this project

-## Getting Started

-1. Browse the `/experiments/` directory to explore specific experiments
-2. Check the `/notes/` directory for research insights and learnings
-3. Visit our [documentation site](https://witusj.github.io/experiments-notes/) for structured content

 ## Contributing